toluadebayo/toluadebayo.github.io/README.md

         top50 = order(corr, decreasing=T)[1:50]
         top50words = colnames(corr)[top50]
         top50words
 2. Create a data frame including the dependent variable and the narrowed list of words.
 Then run a logistic regression.
-Repeat this step for the other racial backgrounds.
+Repeat this step for each racial background.

         foo = as.data.frame(cbind(white = df$white, dtms[,top50words]))
         model = glm(white ~., foo, family=binomial)
         summary(model)
 3. Which words are the most important for predicting racial background?
 Search for the words with positive coefficients only.
 (Positive coefficients mean the presence of a word increases the chance of a product being bought by a particular racial background.)
-Repeat this step for the other racial backgrounds.
+Repeat this step for each racial background.

         coef = coef(model)[-1]
         positive.terms = coef[coef>0]
         top.positive = sort(positive.terms,decreasing=T)[1:10]
 4. Create a wordcloud visualizing the words with positive coefficients.
-Repeat this step for the other racial backgrounds.
+Repeat this step for each racial background.

         wordcloud(names(top.positive)[1:5], as.vector(top.positive)[1:5], random.order=FALSE, rot.per=0.35,
         use.r.layout=FALSE, colors= brewer.pal(8, "Dark2"))